-We all know that pollination is mainly carried out by insects.
-But because of insufficient pollination, it affects the fruit and seed set and resistance to herbivores, all these are because of limited outcrossing opportunities.
-To overcome all these affects artificial pollination is carried out by humans, in this process we can use mechanical technique to pollinate plants.
-In this type of pollination we don't need any insects or weather.
-Application of this technique is important because most of the time there are not enough pollinators to perform pollination and sometimes their introduction is risky also.
-So this technique is considered as an alternative to natural pollination.
+We all know that pollination is mainly carried out by insects, birds, animals, water and wind.
+Insufficient pollination affects the fruit and seed set and resistance to herbivores., This is because of limited outcrossing opportunities.
+To overcome these effects, artificial pollination is carried out by humans.
+In this process, we use mechanical techniques to pollinate plants.
+In this type of pollination we don't need any insects or weather agents.
+Application of this technique is important because most of the time there are not enough pollinators to perform pollination and sometimes their introduction is also risky.
+This technique is considered as an alternative to natural pollination.

-In this type of pollination we use a mechanical method by which we carry pollen or plant sperm from one flower to another flower, which enables the pollen to fertilize the ovaries and create seeds that will develop into fruits and new plants.
-With the decreasing number of bees, artificial pollination is more coming in trend.
+In this type of pollination, we use a mechanical method by which we carry pollen or plant sperm from one flower to another flower.
+This enables the pollen to fertilise the ovaries and create seeds that develop into fruits and new plants.
+With the decreasing number of bees, artificial pollination is more in trend.
 If we take the example of China, 100% plants are pollinated artificially.
-So, in that way article pollination is beneficial also.
+So, we can see that artificial pollination is beneficial.

 There are several methods which are involved in artificial pollination.
 Some of them are listed below:

-This method is mainly used for the vegetable plants, which have separate male and female parts.
-In this technique we take male flowers and remove its petals.
-Without touching stamen we have to do this process to avoid the pollen transfer to your fingers.
-After this we have to search for a blooming female flower with its petals pushed back.
-And lastly we have to touch the stamens of the male flower to the stigma of the female flower and after that roll then smoothly and gently, so that there pollen gets transferred to stigma and pollination can happen.
+This method is mainly used for vegetable plants, which have separate male and female parts.
+In this technique, we take the male flowers and remove their petals.
+This process should be done without touching the stamen, to avoid the pollen transfer to the fingers.
+After this, we have to search for a blooming female flower with its petals pushed back.
+We need to then touch the stamens of the male flower to the stigma of the female flower and roll it smoothly and gently, so that the pollen gets transferred to stigma and pollination can happen.

-In the second method we can move cotton over the stamens of male flowers to collect as much pollen grains as possible.
-After this shed the collected pollen over the stigma of the female flower.
+In the method we can move cotton over the stamens of male flowers to collect as much pollen grains as possible.
+After this, the collected pollen is shed over the stigma of the female flower.

-This method is mainly applicable for those plants who undergo self pollination like tomatoes, beans, pepper, etc. Mainly we set up fans over their branches for shaking stems so that pollen grains fall over the stigma.
+This method is mainly applicable for those plants that undergo self pollination such as tomatoes, beans, pepper, etc. In this method, fans are set up over the branches for shaking stems so that pollen grains fall over the stigma.

-There are so many advantages of artificial pollination, some of them are listed below:
+There are so many advantages of artificial pollination.
+Some of them have been listed below:

-1. By this pollination we can increase the fruit size and seed numbers.
+Artificial pollination can increase the fruit size and seed numbers

-2. It has the ability of conversion from flowers to export fruits.
+It has the ability of converting flowers to export fruits.

-3. It is more suitable because it does not depend on any chance factors.
+It is more suitable because it does not depend on any chance factors

-4. By this type of pollination we can generate a large variety of hybrid plants
+Through this type of pollination, we can generate a large variety of hybrid plants